 FlexPod is a converged infrastructure option developed by NetApp and Cisco.

 HVE ConneXions (a Sphere 3D company based in Texas) offers HVE (hybrid virtual engine) virtual desktop infrastructure, an appliance supporting desktop virtualization.
 The product line includes a non-converged VDI appliance and converged VDI appliances.

-Hitachi Data Systems offers the Hitachi Unified Compute Platform (or Hitachi UCP) product line of converged infrastructure solutions.
+Hitachi Vantara offers the Hitachi Unified Compute Platform CI series (or Hitachi UCP CI) product line of converged infrastructure solutions.

 OpenStack from Rackspace in San Antonio, Texas is a converged infrastructure solution.